CodeWithAsheville/brigade-planning/meeting-notes/README.md

 # Bi-Weekly Organizing Meeting Notes

+This is the regular brigade co-captains' planning meeting.
+It is open to anyone.
+Notes on decisions made will be posted after each meeting.
+Visit [here](https://www.meetup.com/Code-for-Asheville/events/lpltwlyvlbvb/) for information about times and locations.

 ## Notes from the 8/2/2016 meeting

 1. We will have a re-entry book working session in September, tentatively 9/10 from 11am - 2pm, venue TBD.
 Eric will be responsible for prep for the session & will consult with likely participants re: date/time.